 When the teat cup is open, a vacuum is created, causing the milk to flow out of the teat.

-The reason is clear:
+The reason is obvious:

-With old teat cups there is a lower peak milk flow and the milk speed decreases.
-However, the fluctuation in the vacuum can increase.
+With old teat cups, there is a lower peak milk flow and the milking rate decreases.

 Using the same teat cups for too long also makes the material rougher.
-This can have a negative effect on the milk quality.
+This can have a negative effect on milk quality.

-The lifespan of teat cups partly depends on the number of milkings.
+The lifespan of teat cups also depends on the number of milkings.

-Ask your supplier of the milking installation for advice.
+Ask your milking equipment supplier for advice.